 The construction of a low mass support structure, which incorporates power distribution, system cooling and cabling.
 Further detailed physics simulations are required to understand the optimization of the thin and fragile MAP sensors and the impact of services (e.g. power, readout, cooling) which could dominate the overall material budget of the HFT tracker.

+Our original simulations were carried out using a radiation length of 0.28% for the first pixel layer and a radiation length of 0.14% for the beam pipe.
+Here we address the physics risk due to increases in the radiation length.
+The important parameter to be examined is the impact parameter of the pixel detector.
+The impact parameter resolution (accuracy of pointing to the vertex) can be expressed in the following form: